curlyLasagna/OTS-Student-Documentation/docs/access.md

 ## Importing data into MS Access

-- Importing from an excel file may be handy but its error messages are uninformative and the process takes way too long
+- Importing from an excel file may be handy but its error messages are cryptic and the process takes way too long
 - I copy the rows in excel that I want to use and just paste it into Access.
 It should be that simple and it's also easier to see where you mess up

-### Creating a copy of .mdb file still points to the same database
+### A .mdb file is a reference to a database.
+Not a copy of the database 😓

 I've made the mistake of copying the techInfo.mdb file thinking that I had my own database to play with.